shaunpersad/api-foundation/readme.md

   Creates a new user in your system based on their Facebook information.

 If using Facebook integration, you may also need to extend the FacebookAccessToken Grant Type if you wish to control exactly how a
-Facebook access token gets exchanged for one of your access tokens.
+Facebook access token gets exchanged for one of your Access Tokens.
 For example, if you do not wish to use the Facebook user's email address as their username.

 In order to use your extended ModelStorage and/or FacebookAccessToken classes, you must also extend the ApiFoundationServiceProvider, and override the makeOauth2() method, which creates the oauth2 singleton (see the "IoC Bindings" section).